 With the repercussions of mass production knocking at our door, it is time we reposition our values and revive the lost art of things made-by-hand.
 By supporting artists over corporations, you are respecting the value of materials, the value of labor, and the value of time.
 Craftspeople create from a place of passion not a place of greed.
 Buy less and feel like you have more with pieces whose purpose and style are seamlessly interwoven which will last a lifetime.
 Embrace designers who work in harmony with nature and make beautiful design objects, not disposable things.

-We have selecting a shortlist of international, independent producers, craftspeople and enlightened manufacturers who are emerging as an autonomous force in contemporary design.
+We have selected a shortlist of international, independent producers, craftspeople and enlightened manufacturers who are emerging as an autonomous force in contemporary design.
 Support innovation and celebrate a new generation of designers on the rise.
 These makers are at the forefront of a movement that is challenging the traditional chain of production and distribution.

 Lebanese designer Khaled El Mays whose work encompasses traditional craftsmanship and a consciousness for luxury within an innovative contemporary framework.
 Since 2014, El Mays has been lecturing at the Lebanese University alongside running his Atelier.
 The multi-disciplinary studio divides its energies between two sides of manufacturing, both which aim at supporting the local community.
 Working with local craftsmen in the Bekaa Valley allows traditional businesses to grow or maintain their structures and pieces evolve organically between the artisans and the designer.
 Secondly, El Mays ensures that the designs are processed formally in the most luxurious way, using only the finest materials and the best suppliers available.